turingschool/backend-curriculum-site/module4/lessons/sql-in-node.md

 ### Seeds

-Seeds are some default data.
-This will be useful when we first start developing our application.
-To create our seed files, type the following in your terminal
+Seeded data will be useful when we start developing our application.
+To create seed files, type the following in your terminal:

 ```
 knex seed:make secrets